 This course covers the recombinant DNA technology and immunology techniques used in the biotech industry, applications of biotechnology including microbial biotechnology, plant and animal biotechnology, marine biotechnology, genomics and medical biotechnology, biotechnology in the food industry, forensics and biofuels, as well as social, ethical, and economical issues relevant to the biotech industry.
-Prerequisite: BIOL 101 with a grade of C or better.
+Core outcomes met: CI, IL, W. Prerequisite: BIOL 101 with a grade of C or better.

-BIOL 310 Field Ecology
+BIOL 310 Field Ecology 4 credits